Mirapexin

 About This Medicine

-Mirapexin contains pramipexole, a non-ergot dopamine agonist that stimulates dopamine D2, D3, and D4 receptors in the brain.
-It is used in the UK for two main indications: the treatment of signs and symptoms of idiopathic Parkinson's disease (alone or in combination with levodopa), and the treatment of moderate to severe idiopathic restless legs syndrome (RLS) in adults.
+Mirapexin contains pramipexole, a non-ergot dopamine agonist used in the treatment of Parkinson's disease and moderate to severe restless legs syndrome (RLS).

 Usage & Dosage